-- (2) Logging operations may not be carried out on land to which this clause applies. - (3) Despite subclause (2), timber cut on land other than land to which this clause applies, may be removed by snigging through, or via any road on, land to which this clause applies, where: - (a) there is no alternative route available; - (b) the manager of the regional office of SFNSW that is responsible for managing the relevant land (or a more senior officer), has authorised the snigging or use of the road in writing; - (c) all practicable measures are taken to minimise any adverse impacts of the snigging or road use, on the environment.

-Note: "Logging operations" involve the cutting and removal of certain timber products as described in clause 5.
-The effect of subclause (3) is that the removal of timber through land to which this clause applies is not prohibited.

-(4) Nothing in this clause affects any lease or licence from the Crown to which section 25 of the Forestry Act 1916 applies.

-Note: The above clause does not identify all land on which the carrying out of logging operations is restricted.
+- (2D) Despite subclause (2), a tree that is accidentally felled into an area of land to which this clause applies may be removed from the area in accordance with Part 2A. - Note: See clause 18B (3) in Part 2A which allows trees which are accidentally felled into an area of land to which clause 19 applies to be removed, despite the prohibitions in clause 19. - (3) Despite subclause (2), timber cut on land other than land to which this clause applies, may be removed by snigging through, or via any road on, land to which this clause applies, where: - (a) there is no alternative route available; - (b) the manager of the regional office of SFNSW that is responsible for managing the relevant land (or a more senior officer), has authorised the snigging or use of the road in writing; - (c) all practicable measures are taken to minimise any adverse impacts of the snigging or road use, on the environment. - Note: "Logging operations" involve the cutting and removal of certain timber products as described in clause 5.
+The effect of subclause (3) is that the removal of timber through land to which this clause applies is not prohibited. - (4) Nothing in this clause affects any lease or licence from the Crown to which section 25 of the Forestry Act 1916 applies. - Note: The above clause does not identify all land on which the carrying out of logging operations is restricted.
 See, for example, clause 10 of this approval ("Protection of rare non-commercial forest types, high conservation value old growth forest and rainforest").
 The terms of the licences set out is this approval identity other areas of land in which the carrying out of logging operations is restricted.